avionics18/md-to-html-automation/README.md

 6. `<title>` is dynamic using the first heading in each markdown.
 7. Automatic code syntax highlighting, just mention the name of the language in the markdown after three backticks [Refer Markdown Cheatsheet](https://www.markdownguide.org/cheat-sheet/).
 8. Fully Responsive on all devices.

+## Todos Future

+-   In `BASE`, script for generating inline css and inline js.